Install Nodinite v7 - OpenID Connect (OIDC) and OAuth 2.0

 OAuth General settings

-In the General settings section, you must provide the following information:
+In the General settings section, configure the core OAuth identity provider connection.

 Tip